The Gift of Ancestors

 He stared at the photo of his parents wedding, seeing in the image of his mother the face currently hidden beneath Buffy’s youth, the face that had tried to stop his father… bile rose in his throat at the memory of a writhing boy choking up soap.

-This wasn’t the father he had imagined, a slightly more reserved version of the Weasley twins, amusing the school with pranks that were rarely humiliating for anyone but the professors and never truly vicious.
+This wasn’t the father he had imagined, a slightly more reserved version of the Weasley twins, amusing the school with pranks that were rarely humiliating for anyone but the teachers and never truly vicious.
 The boy he’d seen wasn’t a trickster.
 James Potter was a bully, living up to every slight on his character that Snape had ever alluded to.
 Entertaining friends by harming another person was something Harry had only ever considered the Death Eaters doing not…I am the sum of everything I have experienced.

 He couldn’t understand his father’s actions in this, his choice, any more than he could work out how the girl who had intervened became Lily Potter, or how someone who so hated his father for harming another could give up her child.
 Had James forced her into it somehow, making her disown a baby that must have been born while they were at school, blackmailing her into becoming his wife.